AxiomOfChoices/Typst/Research/Winter 2024/Masters Thesis/Masters Thesis.typ

   which immediately gives us that $Q(F_infinity (0, dot)) = Q(F_infinity (1, dot))$.
 But now $Q$ is non-increasing along the flow and thus $Q(F_infinity (t, dot))$ is constant.
 ]

 We now first apply this to the surface area $A(M_t)$.
-Since it is clearly continuous and non-increasing by @prop-vol_area_specific_flow, the above proposition implies that $F_infinity (t, dot)$ has constant surface area.
+Since it is clearly continuous and non-increasing by @prop-vol_area_evolution, the above proposition implies that $F_infinity (t, dot)$ has constant surface area.
 Due to the variation formula for surface area we get that
 $
   0 = integral_(M) = n/(n-1) integral_M u(ov(Ric)(cal(N)^perp,cal(N)^perp) - ov(Ric)(nu,nu)) dif S - 1/n integral_M u sum_(i < j) (kappa_i - kappa_j)^2 dif S
 $